smok-serwis/pojeb/README.md

 `wget -O - https://github.com/smok-serwis/pojeb/raw/master/jebac-to | sudo bash`

+Calling the one-liner again will simply update your _pojeb_.

 ### The absolutely worst way

 Checkout the repo/unzip the zip with pojeb.
 Call `./install.sh` as root.